microsoft/onnxruntime/docs/execution_providers/Nuphar-ExecutionProvider.md

 As an experiment, you may test conversion and quantization on [the BiDAF model](https://github.com/onnx/models/tree/master/bidaf) from the ONNX model zoo.
 This model has 5 bidirectional LSTM ops, and long sequence lengths.
 Our test shows that the quantized model has comparable accuracy of F1 76.24, EM 68.08, vs. floating point model accuracy of F1 76.20, EM 68.11.

 Speed-up in this model is ~20% on Intel Xeon E5-1620v4 (Note that AVX2 is required for Nuphar int8 GEMV performance), when comparing CPU execution provider with the floating point model with LSTM ops, vs. the Nuphar execution provider with quantized MatMulInteger inside Scan ops.
 Profile shows that most of the cost is in input projection outside of Scan ops, which uses MKL SGEMM.
-It's worth noting that MKL int8 GEMM is about the same speed as SGEMM in this model, so quantization of that SGEMM won't help performance.
+It's worth noting that MKL int8 GEMM is about the same speed as SGEMM in this model, so quantization of SGEMMs outside of Scan won't help performance.
 We are looking at ways to speedup int8 GEMM for better performance on quantized models.

 ### JIT caching
 You may cache JIT binaries to reduce model loading time spent in JIT, using [create_shared.cmd](../../onnxruntime/core/providers/nuphar/scripts/create_shared.cmd) on Windows with Visual Studio 2017, or [create_shared.sh](../../onnxruntime/core/providers/nuphar/scripts/create_shared.sh) on Linux with gcc.